Recreational Sports facilities include:

 Parking note: Some rental equipment requires curbside pick up.
 During baseball season, parking outside of the Adventure Leadership Institute is limited for home games.
 We encourage you to reference the Oregon State baseball schedule when deciding on when to stop by for pick up.

 Our bike, ski and snowboard shop offers maintenance options and has several items for sale.
-Hours of operation are 10 a.m. - 6 p.m.
-Monday-Friday and 4 p.m. - 8 p.m. on Saturdays.
+Hours of operation are Noon - 6 p.m., Monday-Friday.
+The bike, ski and snowboard shop is closed on weekends over the summer.